rstacruz/til-2020/posts/2018/after-installing-arch-linux.md

 yourname ALL=(ALL) ALL
 ```

+<next-block title="Let's set up your swap file."></next-block>

 ## Creating swap

 ### Set up your swap file

 <!-- {.-literate-style} -->

-If you skipped creating a swap partition, you can create a [Swap file](https://wiki.archlinux.org/index.php/Swap#Swap_file).
+If you skipped creating a swap partition, you can create a [Swap file](https://wiki.archlinux.org/index.php/Swap#Swap_file) instead.

 ```sh
 # Create an 8gig swap